 Migration why is still an issue?

-We've all heard the furore about migration and the scandal which caused the home Secretary to resign.
-However I still fear there is a somewhat negative connotations around the whole subject which reveals a real lack of understanding.
+We've all heard the furore about migration recently, the country seems to be tearing apart.
+I fear there is a somewhat negative connotations around the whole subject which reveals a real lack of understanding.

 As human beings we often fear what we don’t understand.
 This in itself in my view is the stem of most of this countries migration problems.
 The worst thing is we've never learnt from our previous mistakes and are still blind to the issues and complexities around the whole subject.